 The first key methodological assumption of the Domino theory is that all years are 1938 and all negotiations are held in Munich.
 The second is that Neville Chamberlain made every possible error, so, as long as one did the opposite of what he would have done, everything will be fine.
 The rest is commentary.

-The domino theory maintained that the USA had to stop the Communists in Vietnam or else they would move on to Cambodia, Laos Thailand, Burma, East Pakisstan, and India.
-The logic was exactly (and only) that it would have been better to fight Hitler at the old fortified border between Germany and Czechoslovakia than to let him take the Sudetenland, then the rest of Czechoslovakia then fight him in Poland.
+The domino theory maintained that the USA had to stop the Communists in Vietnam or else they would move on to Cambodia, Laos, Thailand, Burma, East Pakistan, and India.
+The logic was exactly (and only) that it would have been better to fight Hitler at the old fortified border between Germany and Czechoslovakia than to let him take the Sudetenland, then the rest of Czechoslovakia, and then fight him in Poland.
 Notably, Hitler was surprised when France and Britain declared war on September 1 1939.
 The theory was that, restraint, compromise, or the most dreaded retreat would be perceived as weakness and make further aggression inevitable.
 One detail was overlooked.
-Hitler was one person, Kruschev, Mao and Ho Chi Minh were three different people.
+Hitler was one person, Khrushchev, Mao and Ho Chi Minh were three different people.
 The USSR had advanced weapons, the PRC had huge armies, North Vietnam had no fear of either and knew how to play one off the other.

-Then Kruschev was overthrown by the Red Army.
+Then Khrushchev was overthrown by the Red Army.
 The communist Soviet Union had not reached the advanced stage of Communist development which made a Communist military dictatorship possible later in Poland, so the generals gave power to a troika (sleigh pulled by 3 horses).
 The first among equals was Leonid Brezhnev.
 The USA still faced 3 adversaries lead by men incapable of pity.
-Brezhnev was incapapble of pity or any other higher mental functioning.
+Brezhnev was incapable of pity or any other higher mental functioning.
 He liked clowns.
-The one key qualification for being Kruschev’s second in command was being a total idiot (preferably lacking in ambition) and therefore being no threat.
-From then on, the anology should have been negotiating with Rudolf Hesse in Munich (Hesse was similarly chosen for his total idiocy).
+The one key qualification for being Khrushchev’s second in command was being a total idiot (preferably lacking in ambition) and therefore being no threat.
+From then on, the analogy should have been negotiating with Rudolf Hesse in Munich (Hesse was similarly chosen for his total idiocy).

 In contrast, US firm resoluteness in Vietnam made a large fraction of the world (and a substantial minority in the USA) hate the US government.
 It is also estimated to have caused 3 million deaths (from surveys decades later asking people if they had lost relatives).